vubiostat/accre_tutorial/README.md

 #SBATCH --array=1-250
 ```

+Each job needs a single node for a single task with a single CPU.
-It requests a single cpu 250 times independently, and doesn't ask for
+It requests this 250 times independently, and doesn't ask for
 any special parallel needs, i.e. each job is a single independent node
-with one task and one cpu.
+with one task and one CPU.
 Jobs will get queued faster
 and turn around will generally be quicker, and depending on fair
-share weighting should take fewer resources from the group pool than a parallel
+share weighting should take fewer resources from the group pool than a
-request.
+parallel request.

 ## Goals